 A member of the Council on Foreign Relations, Tim is a truly international lawyer with a global mindset.
 He was involved in more than $1 billion in U.S. real estate investments by foreign investors during his career.
-He worked extensively with Japanese clients in connection with their U.S. business ventures and investments, including serving in general counsel-type roles for U.S.-Japanese semiconductor joint ventures, including the first-ever such venture.
+He worked extensively with Japanese clients in connection with their U.S. business ventures and investments, including serving in general counsel-type roles for U.S.-Japanese semiconductor joint ventures.
 Tim has written and edited several influential publications on foreign investment topics, including Foreign Investment in U.S. Real Estate: A Comprehensive Guide.

 In one of his more intriguing engagements, Tim represented the First National Bank of Whitewright in connection with the safe return of the Quedlinburg Treasures to their German owners.
 In the book Treasure Hunt, the account of the theft labeled as one of the greatest and longest unsolved art thefts of the 20th century, Tim’s “great integrity” in the handling of the case is credited as a primary reason for the restoration of these medieval art works to their rightful owners.

 Under Tim’s leadership, the firm became a founding member of The World Services Group (WSG), a multi-disciplinary network of more than 120 independent law, accounting, and investment banking firms that operate in more than 150 jurisdictions around the world.
 Tim served as the WSG chair from 2003-2004.